mostafamilani/chase-termination/README.md

 ## Chase-based Checking

 We use VLog,[^2] a state-of-the-art reasoner, to implement an alternative chase-based algorithm for checking chase terminsion and compare its performance with our termination algorithms, for simpl-linear and linear rules.
-We extended VLog reasoner for running Skolem chase with an additional checking that monitors any recursive invocation of Skolem functions during the materalization of the chase instance to decide non-termination for linear tgds.
-You can run this chase-based termination checking algorithm using the following command:
+We extended VLog reasoner for running Skolem chase and materializing the chase instance to decide non-termination for linear and simple-linear tgds.
+To run this chase-based termination, use the following command:

 ```
 java -jar chase-termination.jar -f rules.txt -d dbname -u username -p password -v
 ```
 Note that the chase-based algorithm requires an extensional database that is specified in the command.
-We use the scenario with OWL ontologies to compare our termination algorithms with this baseline.
-The results show our algorithm for chase termination runs ~37 times faster that the chase-based baseline algorithm for ~72% of the OWL ontologies that both algorithms could successfully decide chase termination.
+We use the scenario with real-world OWL ontologies to compare our termination algorithms with this baseline.
+The results show our acyclicity-based algorithm for chase termination runs consistently faster that the chase-based baseline algorithm for ~72% of the ontologies that both algorithms could successfully decide chase termination.
 For ~28% of the ontologies, the chase-base algorithm fails to decide due to running out of memory.

 [^1]: Calautti, Marco, Mostafa Milani, and Andreas Pieris.
 "Semi-Oblivious Chase Termination for Linear Existential Rules: An Experimental Study." arXiv preprint arXiv:2303.12851 (2023).
 [^2]: https://github.com/karmaresearch/vlog